 Key Features

-• Course builder is simpler than dedicated course platforms
+- Course builder is very basic compared to dedicated platforms

 Key Features